 1) Ask the questions when they bubble up from your stomach acids leading to your brain and let loose or …

 Remember that this loaded question is a great opportunity!
 This is your chance to get the insider scoop about the company.
 For example, this is the perfect time to ask what a typical day is like, what the day-to-day responsibilities are, how the employment atmosphere is – are people nice?
 Are they stiff?
-Is there a threat of sinister practical jokes?
+Are there sinister practical jokers lurking around the building?
 Are there any residential cannibals?
 Remember this is a two-way street.
-You must decide if you are okay with spending 8 hours a day, 40 hours a week, 160 hours a month, living and breathing the same air with these particular Earthlings.
+You must cypher if you are okay with spending 8 hours a day, 40 hours a week, 160 hours a month, living and breathing the same air with these particular Earthlings.
 Sure, you may currently be desperate for a job, but know that the wrong fit will only lead to chaotic misery in the end – and taking the blue pill after the event will not cause you to forget the past!
 (Unlike what is told in the movie The Matrix.)

 Logical questions from Vulcan